-Some children will outgrow CVS; the syndrome usually lasts between two and five years.
+Some children will outgrow CVS.
 Children with CVS tend to miss a great deal of school and often need tutoring and home schooling.

-About 60 percent of children diagnosed with CVS will eventually develop migraines as they grow older.
+About 80 percent of children diagnosed with CVS also develop migraines.

 When should I call my child's doctor?

 Whenever your child becomes severely nauseous and begins to vomit, you should contact your health care provider for advice.
 If your child shows any symptoms of dehydration, you should see a health care provider immediately.

 - National Digestive Diseases Information Clearinghouse.
 Cyclic vomiting syndrome Accessed 8/26/2014.